AngeliM96/arquitectura_robot/README.md

 CS 10

-Pulsadores
+## Pulsadores

 Escuchar ordenes A0

-Avanzar          A1
+Avanzar          A1  Carita feliz

-Retroceder       A2
+Retroceder       A2  Carita entusiasmada

-Giro Derecha     A3
+Giro Derecha     A3  Carita enojada

-Giro Izquierda   A4
+Giro Izquierda   A4  Carita sorprendida

-Fin Ordenes      A5
+Fin Ordenes      A5  Carita triste